Hacosta21/Process-Analysis/README.md

 <br/>
 <br/>

-Velociraptor can collect forensic data from endpoints and store it in JSON format.
+Velociraptor can collect forensic data from endpoints and store it in JSON and CVS formats.
+Exporting data in CSV format allows users to easily import it into spreadsheet software like Microsoft Excel or Google Sheets for further analysis, visualization, or reporting.
  |Json           | CVS              |
 | ---------------------- | ---------------------- |
 | ![Screenshot (110)](https://github.com/Hacosta21/Process-Analysis/assets/65152491/5afef217-f3e4-4321-aece-289c44110bc7)| ![Screenshot (111)](https://github.com/Hacosta21/Process-Analysis/assets/65152491/489cdbf6-0a51-4cb3-b305-ac2d02a82f9f)|